DSpace/RestContract/statistics-reports.md

 }
 ```

+The ID is built from a concatenation of the UUID and the type of report for the given UUID

+The type of point can be:
+* country
+* city
+* bitstream
+* item
+* collection
+* community
+* date

+The report-type specifies what data is returned, relevant e.g. to add a label to report.
+The current statistics support:
+* TotalVisits
+* TotalVisitsPerMonth
+* TotalDownloads
+* TopCountries
+* TopCities

 Possible response status

 - 200 OK - The specific statistics data was found, and the data has been properly returned.